gruntjs/grunt-contrib-sass/README.md

 ## Getting Started

-This task requires you to have Ruby and Sass installed `gem install sass`
+This task requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/) and [Sass](http://sass-lang.com/download.html).
+If you're on OS X or Linux you probably already have it installed, try `ruby -v` in your terminal.
+When you've confirmed you have Ruby installed, run `gem install sass` to get Sass.

 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-contrib-sass`